cvetomir-todorov/CecoChat/docs/design-observability.md

 ## Metrics

-Since OpenTelemetry is maturing, its SDK and API for metrics is used with the appropriate exporters.
-For now this is Prometheus, but in the future InfluxDB or another database could be preferred.
+* OpenTelemetry is used to provide an HTTP `/metrics` endpoint to application services and to collect the metrics
+* This endpoint is used by Prometheus to scrape the exposed metrics and store them
+* Grafana visualizes data from Prometheus in custom dashboards and panels

 The following metrics are exported from the servers:
 * Protocol level